ManasaMaddi05/ManasaMaddi05/README.md

 # 👩‍💻 Hi, I am Manasa 👋
 #### Location: Bay Area, CA USA
-#### Summary: Aspiring Data Analyst in data analysis, creating data models, and visualizations.
+#### Aspiring Data Analyst in data analysis, creating data models, and visualizations.
 Passionate about transforming data into actionable insights and leveraging machine learning to solve real-world problems.

 ## ⚡️ A Few Quick Facts
 #### 🔭 Currently working as an Data Science intern at Wild Genomics